absentbird/sourglass/README.md

 To toggle the tracking status on the last project used type `python sourglass.py`

 To print the hours logged on the current project type `python sourglass.py -t`

+###Tips

+Typing `python sourglass.py -p '.sourglass'` will create the log in your current working directory.